andriish/JADE/README.md

     ```
    - For MacOSX
      - Ensure the XCode and homebrew are installed
-     - Install the dependencies using homebrew
+     - Install the dependencies using homebrew from the homebrew default and homebrew-hep repositories (davidchall/hep)
       ```
       brew install coreutils gcc
       brew tap davidchall/hep